Th3C0d3Mast3r/gitcheck/README.md

 - [ ] Scoring the malicious things (Aggregation Layer)
 - [ ] JSON reporting and overall push score remains (Integrations Layer)
 - [ ] Context-aware taint analysis and dynamic testing (Future Scope)
+- [ ] SAST and DAST based integration in the Jenkinsfile for local vul checking